ShizukaDonaghue/luve/TESTING.md

 ### JavaScript
 JavaScript codes used in the application were validated using [JSHint](https://jshint.com/).
-While there were 2 undefined variables identified, there were no critical errors.
+There was one undefined variable identified for Stripe.
 Please see the results below for each file.

 <details>
-  <summary>Base JavaScript Codes - Undefined variable identified </summary>
+  <summary>Base JavaScript Codes - No issues or errors </summary>

   <img src="docs/images/testing/js-base.png">

 </details>

-The undefined variable "checkout" was identified for the order form.
-This calls for `checkout()` function in checkout/views.py and is not defined within the file.
-This was necessary as jQuery validation would submit the form before Stripe could process the payment, causing the payment to fail (more details in [#86](https://github.com/ShizukaDonaghue/luve/issues/86)).

 <details>
   <summary>Countryfield JavaScript Codes - No issues or errors</summary>